 So now each year we take local Shiraz fruit, steep the whole berries in high-proof gin for eight weeks before pressing.
 The colour remains a deep, rich, reddish purple.
 Aromatically it shows fresh pine needles, citrus and spice, and distinct peppery, dense raspberry notes.
 The palate is lovely and sweet with a long juniper and spice character on the finish.

-Bloody Shiraz Gin, grapefruit and bubbles come together to create a gorgeously pink party starter.
+Bloody Shiraz Gin, grapefruit and bubbles combine to create a gorgeously pink party starter.

 - Top with sparkling wine

-A delicious balance of sweet fruit, bitter Campari and lemon with an intensely beautiful colour.
+A delicious balance of sweet fruit, bitter Campari and lemon with an intense colour.

 - 20mL Campari